AtomotosGame/ColoringBook/README.md

-4) When you press the check mark after drawing or color it should take you back to all the save drawing or color
+fixed 4) When you press the check mark after drawing or color it should take you back to all the save drawing or color

 5) The Markers in coloring page need to be center in the middle of the orange background